antfu/contribute/README.md

 ### `nr play`

-If it's a Node.js package, it might start a dev server for the playground.
+If it's a Node.js package, it starts a dev server for the playground.
 The code is usually under `playground/`.

 ### `nr build`

 Build the project for production.
+The result is usually under `dist/`.

 ### `nr lint`